 Note: Most Asian supermarkets will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.

-- Tofu: feel free to use soft to firm tofu for this stew.
+- Tofu: soft to firm tofu will work for this stew but for best taste, use soft tofu.

 - Napa or regular cabbage: these greens work well as they have a mild flavor to offer to the soup base without overpowering it.

-- Maple flavored baked beans: a can of sweet maple baked beans helps to balance the saltiness of this dish and tames the spice.
+- Maple-flavored baked beans: a can of sweet maple baked beans helps to balance the saltiness of this dish and tames the spice.

 - Onion

-- Green onion or spring onions
+- Green onions

 - Kimchi: use well fermented kimchi or old kimchi for the best budae jjigae!
 Older kimchi has a tangier, flavorful taste versus fresh kimchi.